Board of Directors

 Heidi is the chair of the Center for Contemporary Mussar and a member of Adath Jeshurun Congregation and Tifereth Israel in Des Moines.
 Her essay about her first mikveh experience, titled "Immersion," is published in Choosing Judaism: 36 Stories.
 She is passionate about ensuring greater access to the rituals of mikveh that embrace all Jews and that invite people to mark their spiritual transitions through immersion.

-Project Manager
+Operations Manager

 “From celebration to solace,